samuadesina/Covid_19_dissertation/README.md

 This section will account for chanllenges met during the implementation of this project.

-Contents on this plan is subject to change as I move forward on the project.
+Contents on this plan are subject to change as I move forward on the project.